 - o While the main emphasis must remain on the long-term goals of growth with low inflation, there are steps we can take in the short term to deal with the plight of the unemployed.
 Many things have already been done: - A new Federal supplemental unemployment compensation program was passed with the 1982 tax bill, providing additional unemployment benefits to about 2 million workers in 38 States.
-The President has agreed to extend this through December 31, and proposes a tax credit voucher for employers who hire the long-term unemployed - The President signed into law the new Job Training Partnership Act, which emphasizes training for permanent employment rather than make-work jobs.
+The House and Senate have agreed to extend this program through September 30. - The President signed into law the new Job Training Partnership Act, which emphasizes training for permanent employment rather than make-work jobs.
 New initiatives outlined by the President focus on the long-term unemployed, youth, and on training or relocating displaced workers who lost jobs due to plant closures or force reductions - The targeted jobs tax credit, which was extended for 2 years by the 1982 tax bill, gives employers a real incentive to hire the disadvantaged--about 600,000 workers are certified under the program - The administration's enterprise zone legislation, reported last fall by the Finance Committee, can provide us with an experiment in private-sector job creation in depressed areas, through a combination of Federal tax incentives and State and local efforts to target an area for development with regulatory and tax relief, neighborhood participation, and capital and other improvements - The 5¢ per gallon gax tax increase can create over 300,000 jobs by funding much needed repairs and construction of the Federal highway system.